reframe-hpc/reframe/docs/tutorial_advanced.rst

 As a final note, as with the :class:`SingleSource` build system, it wouldn't have been necessary to specify one in this test, if we wouldn't have to set the CPPFLAGS.
 ReFrame could automatically figure out the correct build system if :attr:`sourcepath <reframe.core.pipeline.RegressionTest.sourcepath>` refers to a directory.
 ReFrame will inspect the directory and it will first try to determine whether this is a CMake or Autotools-based project.
-If not, as in this case, it would fall back to the :class:`Make` build system.

 More details on ReFrame's build systems can be found `here <regression_test_api.html#build-systems>`__.